nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 If you set the *LimitSecondsToForceLogOffUser* parameter to zero, the job will allow the session configuration setting in specified group policies to handle signing off user sessions.
 To see these group policies, go to **Computer Configuration** > **Policies** > **Administrative Templates** > **Windows Components** > **Remotes Desktop Services** > **Remote Desktop Session Host** > **Session Time Limits GPOs**.
 If there are any active sessions on a session host VM, the job will leave the session host VM running.
 If there are no active sessions i.e only after all sessions are logged off, the job will shut down the session host VM.

 The job runs periodically based on a set recurrence interval.
-You can change this interval based on the size of your Windows Virtual Desktop environment, but remember that starting and shutting down virtual machines can take some time, so remember to account for the delay.
+You can change this interval based on the size of your Windows Virtual Desktop environment, but remember that starting and shutting down VMs can take some time, so remember to account for the delay.
 We recommend setting the recurrence interval to every 15 minutes.

 However, the tool also has the following limitations:

 - This solution applies only to pooled multi-session session host VMs.
-- This solution manages VMs in any region, but can only be used in the same subscription as your Azure Automation account and Azure Logic Apps.
+- This solution manages VMs in any region, but can only be used in the same subscription as your Azure Automation Account and Azure Logic App.
 - Max runtime of a job in the runbook is 3 hours.
 In case starting/stopping of VMs in a host pool takes longer than that, the job would fail.
 [More details](../automation/automation-runbook-execution.md#fair-share)

 >[!NOTE]